marekborowiec/AMAS/README.md

 ```python
 statistics = summaries[1]
 ```
 `.get_parsed_alignments()` returns a list of dictionaries where each dictionary is an alignment and where taxa are the keys and sequences are the values.
-This allows you to, for example, print only taxa names in each alignment:
+This allows you to, for example, print only taxa names in each alignment or do other manipulation of the sequence data:
 ```python3
 # get parsed dictionaties
 aln_dicts = multi_meta_aln.get_parsed_alignments()